Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Background

-Neuromorphic computing represents a paradigm shift in computer architecture, inspired by the structure and operation of the human brain and developed to address the limitations of traditional von Neumann designs \cite{indiveri_memory_2015}.
-In conventional systems, the physical separation between memory and processing units introduces latency and energy overheads.
-Neuromorphic architectures mitigate this bottleneck by integrating computation into memory, enabling local data processing with lower power and higher throughput.
-By mimicking the behavior of neurons and synapses through specialized hardware, these systems excel at tasks involving pattern recognition, sensory processing, and decision-making, particularly in AI and machine learning contexts \cite{schuman_opportunities_2022}.
+Neuromorphic computing represents a paradigm shift in computer architecture, inspired by the structure and operation of the human brain, and aims to address the limitations of traditional von Neumann designs \cite{indiveri_memory_2015}.
+In conventional systems, the physical separation between the memory and processing units presents a barrier regarding data processing speed and reduced energy consumption.
+Neuromorphic architectures mitigate this bottleneck by integrating computation into memory, enabling reduced data transfer with lower power and higher throughput.
+By mimicking the behavior of neurons and synapses through specialized hardware, these systems are well suited to workloads characterized by sparse, event-driven, and sensory data processing, including pattern recognition and machine learning tasks \cite{schuman_opportunities_2022}.

-To translate brain-inspired architectural concepts into actual computation, neuromorphic systems often rely on Spiking Neural Networks.
-These networks replicate core neuronal mechanisms through event-driven spike communication and adaptive synaptic behavior.
-SNNs draw their theoretical foundation from biological neurons, which communicate through discrete spikes \cite{SNN_NeuroM_Rathi}.
+Spiking Neural Networks (SNNs) provide a computational model for neuromorphic systems by representing information through temporally sparse spike events.
+Their operation is based on neuron and synapse models that describe membrane-potential dynamics, spike generation, and activity-dependent changes in synaptic strength \cite{SNN_NeuroM_Rathi}.
 A key mechanism in this process is synaptic plasticity, where the strength of connections between neurons adapts based on prior activity.
 Mathematical models, including the Spike Response Model (SRM) and the Izhikevich model, use differential equations to describe membrane potential dynamics and spike generation.
-Neuromorphic computing relies on both continuous and discrete formulations, with the latter exemplified by spike-timing-dependent plasticity (STDP), where synaptic weights evolve over time as a function of spike timing between connected neurons.
+Neuromorphic computing relies on both continuous and discrete formulations.
+In discrete models, spike-timing-dependent plasticity (STDP) describes how synaptic weights evolve over time based on the spike timing between connected neurons \cite{jouni2025stdp}.